Russia invasion: Putin still wants to take most of Ukraine - US

 Long-running war

-In her first public comments of US intelligence on the war since May, Ms Haines' suggested Russia's invasion will grind on "for an extended period of time" and that "the picture remains pretty grim".
+In her first public comments since May on the US intelligence assessment of the war, Ms Haines' suggested Russia's invasion would grind on "for an extended period of time" and that "the picture remains pretty grim".

-The most likely scenario would see Russian forces remaining preoccupied with the conflict for a long time, she said, limiting Moscow's wider military capabilities.
+She said intelligence agencies see three scenarios of how the war could play out, the most likely being a slow moving conflict with Russia making "incremental gains, with no breakthrough".

-"Russian troops are unlikely to be able to conduct multiple simultaneous operations" for as long as the war grinds on, Ms Haines said, based on US intelligence assessments.
+The other, less likely possibilities include a major Russian breakthrough, or a stabilisation of the frontlines with Ukraine achieving small gains.

 It may mean Moscow becomes more dependent on "asymmetric tools" to target its enemies; including cyber attacks, efforts to control energy resources and even nuclear weapons.